 What you can do in the meantime

-Get emergency medical care if you develop nausea, vomiting or fever or if your hernia bulge turns red, purple or dark.
+Get emergency medical care if you have nausea, vomiting or fever or if your hernia bulge turns red, purple or dark.

 Hubungi Kami!